 Cat’s are picky eaters when they think the food given to them doesn’t smell or taste right.

-This makes sense given cats are obligate carnivores.
-They have bodies that require specific nutrients which are only found in animal-based foods.
+This makes sense given cats are obligate carnivores and need specific nutrients only found in animal-based foods.
 For example, cats cannot convert beta-carotene (plant-based Vitamin A) into the active retinol form of Vitamin A found in animal foods.

 Unlike humans, cats don’t rely on nutrition gurus or YouTube videos to tell them what to eat.
-They can only rely on their senses, which give them information telling them whether the food is safe and healthful.
+Cats can only rely on their senses which tell them whether food is safe and healthful.

 Whilst cats don’t have as many taste buds as other animals including dogs, they have a superior sense of smell.
 This is why cats tend to smell their food before deciding it’s worth eating.